fabiospampinato/siero/readme.md

 A serialization library that can handle functions, promises and symbols too.

-In general arbitrary functions, promises and symbols can't be transferred between workers, but this library enables you to do the next best thing: by having the two processes transparently communicate with each other you can write code as if functions/promises/symbols got actually transferred between them.
+In general arbitrary functions/promises/symbols can't be transferred between workers/processes/VMs, but this library enables you to do the next best thing: by having the two execution contexts communicate with each other you can write code as if functions/promises/symbols got actually transferred between them.

 ## Install